dsdeepak17/rtl-session-v2/README.md

     To use the React Testing Library and Jest in a custom build setup for your React application, you will need to do install the RTL and Jest as dependencies and create configuration file for jest.
 Then we can start writing our test.
 To get help you can follow steps [here](https://dev.to/ivadyhabimana/setup-jest-and-react-testing-library-in-a-react-project-a-step-by-step-guide-1mf0).

+## Running Tests

+> The CRA has scripts that run the tests in __test__ folder or with name Component.test.js
+> To run the test you could run following command in terminal:
+>   npm run test